ialakey/FlappyBirdClone/README.md

 #### Pipe.java - the generation and motion of obstacles
 >In order for our obstacles to move, enter the page Speed variable.
 Since we have two obstacles and they are on the same level X, we create one variable x and two variables Y (pos 1, pos 2).
 Next, we create a public method random Position() where we assign a new position to pipes if they have disappeared.
 Here we create the myPoints () scoring function.

+## The project also contains a compiled jar file to immediately test the game